uidaholib/collectionbuilder-csv-template/pages/about.md

 ---

 {% include feature/jumbotron.html objectid="fiddlers099" %}
-{% include feature/nav-menu.html sections="About the Collection;National Oldtime Fiddle Contest and Festival" %}
+{% include feature/nav-menu.html sections="About the Collection;National Oldtime Fiddlers' Contest and Festival" %}

 ## About the Collection